From Rejection to Redemption

 Please pray for Jhon, his friends and the immigration officers as they continue to listen to the evangelistic messages on their cell phones—that they might grow in their relationship with God and their commitment to His truth!

 Karen Glassford was Director for Centers for Digital Evangelism at the time of writing.
-She is now associate in communications.
+She is now the Digital Evangelism Manager.

 World Church Prayer Requests

 - Pray for peace for the people of Sudan, the Sudan refugees fleeing to other countries, and those caught in the midst of the ongoing conflict.

 - Pray for the growing ministry of Adventist World Radio.
 Pray that many more will be able to hear the message of God’s love over the radio waves and be brought to Him.

 - Pray for the ministry of Operation Save-a-Youth (OSAY) in Manchester, Jamaica, as they seek to strengthen their youth through serving the community.

 - Pray for the Total Member Involvement event scheduled for Europe this May.
 Pray for many hearts and lives to turn to Jesus.